Huevocartoon: Television

+Video Games

 Frequent and recurring collaborates

 In addition to the Riva brothers, Gabriel and Rodolfo, taking part in voicing aside of directing, producing, and writing, each film produced by Huevocartoon features the voice of famous Mexican talent, including Bruno Bichir, Carlos Espejel, and Angélica Vale, as well as some recognizable voice-over artists known for Spanish-dubbing in cartoons, such as Humberto Vélez and Rubén Moya.
 In the crew department, Spanish composer, Zacarías M. de la Riva composed music for Un gallo con muchos huevos, Un rescate de huevitos and Un gallo congelado.
 Amado López and Javier Calderón composed music for Marcianos vs. Mexicanos.
 Paco Arriagada co-produced the first two films.
 Ignacio Casares produced the other two films including Marcianos.
 The following consists of the list of actors and actresses who have provided voice work in two or more films.
 People who have single roles aren't included (see below).

 Single-film collaborates

 The following consists of a list of actors and actresses who have provided voice-overs to a character in at least one film.
 Only those who have notable roles are included.